-For those looking to keep their kiddos occupied, there's a way to use the extreme cold for some entertainment (and sneak in a little science education, too).
+For those looking to keep their kiddos occupied and have chill family time, there's a way to use the extreme cold for some entertainment (and sneak in a little science education, too).
 Here, LiveScience has rounded up a few fun experiments that can be done with just a little time outdoors (make sure to bundle up!), from making frozen soap bubbles to creating your own colorful snow.
-(There's also one experiment to make sure the little ones don't try.)
+(There are also some experiments to make sure the little ones don't try.)

 Kids love bubbles.
 And while summer is typically the time to crack open a bottle of bubbles, there's a way to make them work in the winter.
-If it's cold enough outside (this post at the blog Apartment Therapy recommends temperatures below about 9 to 12 degrees Fahrenheit, or about minus 11 degrees Celsius), you can make the bubbles freeze.
+If it's cold enough outside (Steve Spangler Science recommends temperatures below freezing, though he says the colder it is the better), you can make the bubbles freeze.
 The trick is to blow them up in the air so that they have time to freeze before hitting the ground or another surface.
 The bubbles will form crystalline patterns and some might break, looking a bit like the shell of a cracked egg.
 Don't have any bubble solution handy?
 The post also has a simple homemade recipe.
 [See More Science Experiments for Kids]

 Maple syrup candy